nethask/qsh/README.md

 This library makes it easy to read QSH binary file format of version 4 using Python.

-Project in a stage of active development and was tested only for binary files with gzip compression and one stream.
+Project in a stage of active development.
+Contribution are welcomed!

+Supported file formats:
+- Plain binary file - not tested
+- Compressed with gzip binary file

 Supported data streams:
 - Quotes